-- It is more secure as you can publish files on third-party destinations and conceal the back end of the website, making it difficult for the hackers to attack your website.
+- It is more secure.
+You can publish files on third-party destinations and conceal the back end of the website, making it difficult for hackers to attack your website.

-- Software upgrades affect only the CMS application, not the live website, so even if the back end experiences downtime, the front end continues to operate without any hurdles.
+- Software upgrades affect only the CMS application, not the live website.
+Even if the back end experiences downtime, the front end continues to operate without any hurdles.

 Cons of Decoupled CMS

-- Decoupled CMS is more complicated to configure and deploy than coupled CMS.
+- A decoupled CMS is more complicated to configure and deploy than a coupled CMS.
 You have to custom build them.